Facts on Homelessness

 meals with your family.

 - Some homeless individuals have jobs.
-In Montgomery County, almost
+In Montgomery County, over 50% of all homeless adults with chidlren work, but don’t have

 - Not all homeless persons wear ripped, dirty clothes and stand